 This book will teach you all there is to know about the C programming language.
 This book explains the data types required for this language as well as how to display them.
 This is a book for programmers, students in other computer courses, and other computer users who want to understand the basics of the most widely used programming language.
 It’s a fantastic book for not only novice programmers but also for computer users who want to know what’s going on behind the scenes while they use various programs.
 You’ll also learn how to structure relevant expressions so that the computer produces helpful results rather than error messages following compilation and execution.

 by Greg Perry, Dean Miller

-This is the best guide for beginners for writing code widely available to learning skills that may be applied to any language.
-Its simple written text will get you started writing resourceful, trustworthy C code in everything from video-games to phone applications.
-It’s also completely updated for the new C11 benchmark and todays free, open-source software.
+This is the best guide for beginners for writing code widely available for learning skills that may be applied to any language.
+Its simple written text will get you started writing resourceful, trustworthy C code in everything from video games to phone applications.
+It’s also completely updated for the new C11 benchmark and today’s free, open-source software.
 There are so many things you’ll learn from this book.
 This book contains chapters that have concepts of C programming like how you can control programs by only testing its data, either manipulating the data or strings or making them more comprehensive.
 The programmers will learn how to handle the vast amount of data by using the help of arrays and pointers.
-There are tools in this book by which the reader will understand the working of Windows, Oracle, Linux, or OS.
+There are tools in this book by which the reader will understand the workings of Windows, Oracle, Linux, or OS.

 by K. N. King